Abdallah Aberkane

-Abdallah Aberkane (born 5 May 2000) is a Dutch professional footballer descent who plays as a centre back for Eerste Divisie club FC Dordrecht.
+Abdallah Aberkane (born 5 May 2000) is a Dutch professional footballer, who plays as a centre back for Czech National Football League club Vyškov.

 Club career

 Aberkane made his Eerste Divisie debut for Jong Ajax on 10 September 2018 in a game against Jong AZ, as a 65th-minute substitute for Dean Solomons.

 In 2019, Aberkane signed for Sparta Rotterdam on an amateur deal.
 He started playing for the reserve team of Jong Sparta in the Tweede Divisie and even made one appearance for the first team in the Eredivisie; on 21 December 2019 as a late substitute for Dirk Abels in a 3–0 win over AZ.

 In January 2020, Aberkane joined city rivals Excelsior where he signed a contract until 2022.

-On 19 January 2023, Aberkane signed for FC Dordrecht on an eighteen-month contract.
+On 19 January 2023, Aberkane signed for Dordrecht on an eighteen-month contract.

+On 27 February 2024, Aberkane signed a contract with Czech National Football League club Vyškov.

 Personal life

 Aberkane was born in the Netherlands to Moroccan parents.